nebrius/react-strapped/README.md

 ## Getting Started

+Recoil Bootstrap works by creating "root atoms," which are special opaque atoms that hold scoped bootstrap data initialized on first render.
+These atoms are not accessed directly.
+To access this data, we then create "bootstrapped atoms" which initialize themselves from their root atom.
+These bootstrapped atoms can then be used to create hooks for reading this data safely, ensuring that code only access data available in the React component tree the data is intended for.

 This example shows a minimal example using Recoil Bootstrap.
 It's written in TypeScript to a) demonstrate how TypeScript types flows through the library and b) to give a sense of what data is expected where.
 You can absolutely use this library without using TypeScript though.

 First, let's create some atoms in a file called `state.ts`: